ihavalyova/DiAtomic/Diatom.tex.md

 <!-- omit in toc -->
 ### Parity labels

-- **```parities```** - tells which parity levels to be computed.
+- **```parities```** - which parity levels to be computed.
   - levels with one or both e/f parity labels can be computed.
-  - we use a convention for designating the parity labels with numbers 0 and 1 for f and e respectivly.
+  - we use a convention for designating the parity labels with numbers 1/0 for e/f.
   - it accepts a sinle value or tuple/list of one or two values of integer type (0 or 1).
-  - not mandatory - if it is not set both e- and f-levels will be computed by default.
+  - not mandatory; if it is not set both e- and f-levels will be computed by default.

 ```python
 # both e- and f-levels will be computed